henriklein/ARChat/README.md

 ---

-This roject is build upon te very new Flutter ARKit Plugin by Oleksandr Leuschenko
+This roject is build upon the very new Flutter ARKit Plugin by Oleksandr Leuschenko

 ### Day one